lipsamishra1609/GooFy/README.md

 # GooFy
-### A website that make sure you find all your favourite gifs.
+### A website that make sure you find all your favourite gifs 🍕.